Instructions to authorsScope

 Conflicts of Interest

-When an article is submitted, the JLB requires that each author reveal any financial, personal, or academic biases or conflicts of interest.
-The submitting author should discuss any potential conflicts of interest of any co-authors with them before submitting the article.
+JLB is interested in conflicts of interest both as they might affect its assessment of a submitted manuscript and, if the paper is published, so our readers can consider any conflicts as they read the piece.
+When an article is submitted, JLB requires that each author reveal any relevant, material biases or conflicts of interest to JLB.
+The submitting author must discuss any potential conflicts of interest of any co-authors with them before submitting the article.
+In addition, any published item must include a conflict of interest statement for publication.

 The author submitting an article for publication will be considered the submitting author, and JLB may retain your email address for the purpose of communicating with you about the article.
 Authors agree to notify JLB immediately if your details change.